Mapping of Venus

 The mapping of Venus refers to the process and results of human description of the geological features of the planet Venus.
 It involves surface radar images of Venus, construction of geological maps, and the identification of stratigraphic units, volumes of rock with a similar age.

 Satellite radar provides imagery of the surface morphology by using the physical properties of wave reflection.
 Long wavelength microwaves are used to penetrate the thick, cloudy atmosphere of Venus and reach to the surface.
 Different surface features reflect waves with different strengths of signal, producing images from which the maps are constructed.

 After collection of the images of the Venusian surface, scientists started to map and identify different geologic materials and units according to distinctive surface features.
 Different groups of scientists analyzed different mapping areas, schemes and interpretation of features observed, to produce a classification of the units and comparison of their mapping.

 Overview

 Before the development of radar-based observation, the thick yellow Venusian atmosphere hid surface features.
 In the 1920s, the first Venus ultraviolet project captured the thick atmosphere of Venus, but provided no information about the surface.

 Venera program

 From 1961 to 1984, the Soviet Union developed the Venera probes for surface mapping by radar.
 The Venera 4 (on October 18, 1967) was the first lander to make a soft landing on Venus (also the first for another planetary object).
 The probe operated for about 23 minutes before being destroyed by the Venusian atmosphere.
-The Venera series space probes returned radar images of the Venusian surfaces, shown as below with the landing locations of the probes.
+The Venera 15 and 16 orbiters returned radar topography images of part of the Venusian surface.